-All tests billed to an insurance company require a doctor’s or nurse practitioner’s order.
-These tests can be conducted at our urgent care centers in Hudson and Littleton as well as our drive-through location in Concord.
-Call your primary care doctor (PCP) to obtain an order.
+- Call your primary care doctor to request an order for COVID testing.
 Once we receive your order, Emerson central COVID scheduling will call you to schedule a test.

 - If you have symptoms or were exposed to COVID-19, you will be called within 24 hours or the next business day.

-- If you need to be tested in preparation for a surgery or procedure, you will be called within 48 hours of receiving your order.
+- If you need to be tested in preparation for a surgery or procedure, you will be scheduled for testing 48-72 hours prior to your procedure.